← Projects

 Key Decisions

-• Kafka consumer for catalog import instead of synchronous upload processing: Latency trade-off (eventual consistency for products) but enables bulk 1000+ SKU uploads without blocking.
-DLQ + retry enable recovery.
-Monitoring via batch job tracker gives users confidence during large imports.
+• Kafka for catalog import instead of synchronous processing: Eventual consistency for products, but supports 1000+ SKU uploads without blocking.
+DLQ and retry give confidence.
+The admin progress bar shows exactly what is happening.

-• Elasticsearch alongside PostgreSQL (OLTP + OLAP): Dual indexing cost but full-text search (fuzziness, autocomplete, facets) would be impossible with LIKE queries.
-Eventual consistency (milliseconds) acceptable for product catalog.
+• Elasticsearch alongside PostgreSQL: Double indexing has a cost, but full-text search with fuzziness and autocomplete would be impossible with LIKE.
+Eventual consistency in milliseconds is acceptable for a product catalog.

-• Expo for cross-platform instead of separate iOS/Android/Web codebases: Some native limitations (complex real-time animations), but 1 codebase = faster iteration and unified UX.
-19k React Native ecosystem libraries available.
+• Expo for cross-platform instead of separate apps: Some native limitations, but a single codebase is much faster to iterate.
+The React Native ecosystem covers what we need.

 Hard Problems